kevinolega/callcentertrainingtips/_posts/2014-04-04-growth-creativity.md

 ---
 Your limitations are opportunities to be creative.

-> You can't do what you want when you want all the time.
-That would be boring.
+You can't do what you want when you want all the time.

+An easy life would be boring.

-I started looking for work early because my family didn't have enough money to pay for my school tuition fees.
+I started looking for work early because my family didn't have enough money to pay for my tuition fee.

-I wanted to work in a call center at an early age because I heard that the good companies pay really well.
+I wanted to work in a call center at an early age because I heard that the good companies pay well.

 For the longest time my dad told me that he has a college-educated teacher who worked as his maid.